 Burnout is feeling emotionally/physically exhausted as well as out of control primarily due to what’s happening at work.
 Depression is feeling emotionally/physically exhausted as well as out of control primarily due to what’s happening in one’s life.
 If a person is feeling burnout due to work stress, that can bleed into depression impacting all settings.
 This is true because our work identities comprise a huge percentage not only of our personal identities but also of our personal self-worth.
 What impacts one setting can impact the other if proper supports are not put in place. – Dr. Jacquelyn Rabouin, MFT, PhD, Psychotherapist at UC Santa Cruz

 Just like with depression, it is important to do the work of forming new habits.
-Burnout-focused therapy may include stress management, values work and distress tolerance skills.
-Cognitive and behavioral approaches are widely accepted as the first line of treatments for depression and burnout.
+Burnout-focused therapy may include stress management, values work, and distress tolerance skills.
+Cognitive and behavioral approaches are widely accepted as the first line in how to treat depression and burnout.

 It is a good time to seek professional help if you are feeling mentally exhausted for any reason.
 It is important to work with a professional who can give you a proper diagnosis or see a doctor who can rule out serious medical conditions.